tudasc/TypeART/README.md

 instrument heap, stack and global allocations.
 The MPI-wrappers also filter allocations that are not passed to an MPI call, see [Section 1.1.4](#114-filtering-allocations).

-*Note*: Currently, the compilation process has to be serialied, e.g., `make -j 1`, due to extraction and consistency of type information per translation unit.
+*Note*: Currently, the compilation process has to be serialized, e.g., `make -j 1`, due to extraction and consistency of type information per translation unit.

 #### 1.1.1 Building with TypeART